Few-shot Class-incremental Learning for Classification and Object Detection: A Survey: Background

 \subsubsection{Stability-plasticity Dilemma}

 In FSCIL, a central challenge is the stability-plasticity dilemma, which involves balancing the model's consistent performance on learned classes (stability) and its adaptability to new classes with limited samples (plasticity).
 Traditional deep learning models are typically static and can only handle previously learned classes.
 FSCIL demands continual learning of new classes with only a few available labeled training samples and without access to the original complete training data of old classes.
 It requires the model to maintain the stability of previously learned knowledge and plasticity in learning new knowledge.
-However, because the optimization objectives for old and new classes are different and conventional deep learning algorithms indiscriminately optimize the existing model parameters when learning new classes, the decision boundary usually shifts towards the new classes.
-Therefore, the decision boundary may show poor performance or even complete failure in previous classes.
-The phenomenon is known as catastrophic forgetting.
-Similarly, an excessive focus on maintaining the stability of the model's old knowledge may limit its ability to learn new tasks, known as intransigence.
-Thus, achieving an equilibrium between stability and plasticity is pivotal in FSCIL.
+Due to different optimization goals for old and new classes, the decision boundary often shifts toward new classes, leading to catastrophic forgetting.
+Conversely, focusing too much on old knowledge stability may limit the ability to learn new tasks, a phenomenon known as intransigence.
+Therefore, balancing stability and plasticity is crucial in FSCIL.

 The stability-plasticity dilemma can be illustrated through consecutive sessions $p$ and $q$.
 Fig.~\ref{Fig5}(a) and Fig.~\ref{Fig5}(b) depict error surfaces for these sessions, with darker areas representing ideal loss values, and the model under consideration has only two parameters, $\theta_1$ and $\theta_2$.
 It can be observed that the optimization objective of session $p$ is to move downwards, while that of session $q$ is to approach the band center.
 Suppose the initial model on session $p$ is $\boldsymbol{\theta^0}$, and the optimized is $\boldsymbol{\theta^p}$, which shows promising performance on session $p$.
 However, when the model starts learning the next session $q$, $\boldsymbol{\theta^p}$ obtained from session $p$ is insufficient to meet the requirement of session $q$.
 To solve the problem, the model usually adjusts the parameters to minimize the loss towards the center of the loss surface.
 Assuming the optimized model for session $q$ is $\boldsymbol{\theta^q}$, it can be observed that $\boldsymbol{\theta^q}$ can adapt well to the analysis tasks on session $q$.
 However, when we use $\boldsymbol{\theta^q}$ to make predictions on session $p$, the decision boundary cannot achieve satisfactory performance, indicating the occurrence of forgetting.
 Nevertheless, if we constrain $\boldsymbol{\theta^p}$ to move towards $\boldsymbol{\theta^\star}$ while learning session $q$, we can observe that the model can adapt to both session $p$ and session $q$ effectively.